Shopify/quilt/packages/react-async/documentation/migrations.md

 ### `Async` is no longer available

-Most code did not need to use it, but internally, async components were implemented using the `Async` component, which handled the loading and rendering of the component.
+Most code did not need to use it, but internally, async components were implemented using the `Async` component.
+This component handled the loading and rendering of the component.
 In order to support hook-based preloading, this had to be removed.
 Anyone relying on the `Async` component should be able to adjust the usage to rely on `useAsync` instead.
 Note that, unlike `Async`, loading behavior is not automatically provided by `useAsync`, giving you the flexibility to define the exact behavior you are after manually.